-Committee on Policy:
+Committee on Policy

 The Committee on Policy explores all policy related issues on campus, as well as issues of gender-based discrimination and harassment, including sexual assault and all other forms of gender-based misconduct.
 The Committee documents all proposed amendments between years of constitutional review.
 Notes from meetings and details about amendments shall be documented in the VP Policy’s transition documents.

-Committee on Public Relations:
+Committee on Public Relations

 The Committee on Public Relations manages all strategic communications.
 The committee handles the publicity of SGA events and builds up public relations through flyering, email, social media, and any modes of communication deemed fit.
 The committee also updates the SGA website and manages all SGA communication with press.
 The committee organizes and maintains all archival materials and transition documents.
 It also plans and executes Town Halls, Fireside Chats and any other events centered around communication at Barnard.

-Food Advisory Board (FAB):
+Food Advisory Board

-This committee holds food-related events on campus and serves as a liaison between the student body and the Office of Dining Services by addressing food-related matters that involve on-campus dining options.
+The Food Advisory Board holds food-related events on campus and serves as a liaison between the student body and the Office of Dining Services by addressing food-related matters that involve on-campus dining options.

-Student Health Advisory Committee (SHAC):
+Student Health Advisory Committee

 The Health Advisory Committee addresses issues with Primary Health Care, Furman Counseling, the Office of Disability Services and Well Woman.
 The Health Advisory Committee is spearheaded by the Representative for Health Services.

-Committee on Inclusion and Equity:
+Committee on Arts and Culture

-Committee on Instruction (COI):
+Committee on Instruction